Bon-Adrien Jeannot de Moncey

-Bon-Adrien Jeannot de Moncey (or Jannot de Moncey), 1st duc de Conegliano (31 July 1754 – 20 April 1842) was a French military officer and a prominent commander in the French Revolutionary Wars and later a Marshal of the Empire during the Napoleonic Wars.
+Bon-Adrien Jeannot de Moncey (or Jannot de Moncey), 1st duc de Conegliano (/ʒɑːˈnoʊ də mɒnseɪ/ zhah-NOH-duh-mon-SAY, /fr/; 31 July 1754 – 20 April 1842) was a French military officer and a prominent commander in the French Revolutionary Wars and later a Marshal of the Empire during the Napoleonic Wars.
 He later became governor of the Hôtel des Invalides.
 Moncey is one of the names inscribed under the Arc de Triomphe, on Column 33.

-Early life and family
+Early life

 Moncey was born on 31 July 1754 in Palise or Moncey, Doubs.
 His father was a lawyer from Besançon.
 During his childhood, he twice enlisted in the French Army, but his father procured his discharge on both occasions.
 His desire to be in the army was at last gratified when he received a commission in 1778.